Esri/llvm-project/README.md

 RTC uses a few llvm tools that require custom fixes and custom checks that are not officially part of the llvm project.
 This means that the tools need to be hand-built.
 Below are the minimum instructions needed to build these tools locally.

+> NOTE: Upgrading clang-tidy will require checking all enabled checks against the new version as the names of checks can change and will silently not run.
+This can easily be accomplished by dumping the configuration with the new version of clang-tidy and checking it against the older configuration.

 ### Clone the runtimecore branch of the llvm-project to get access to the esri additional fixes and checks

 Clone the custom branch of llvm and create a build directory where we'll create the build and store all intermediate and